LIGPLOT of Val-Trp dipeptide

 The items are grouped into: Label sizes, Atom and residue sizes and Bond widths.

-The left-hand panel above shows the LIGPLOT options while the right-hand panel contains the DIMPLOT options.
+The left-hand panel above shows the LIGPLOT options while the right-hand panel contains the DIMPLOT and Antibody plot options.

 The four numeric parameters relate to the HBPLUS program used by LigPlot+ to compute all the potential hydrogen bonds and non-bonded contacts.
 The first two values correspond to the maximum hydrogen-acceptor and donor-acceptor distances for defining what is a hydrogen bond.
 By increasing these values you can "bring in" additional interactions which may be just outside the program's criteria for an H-bond.